szczyglis-dev/py-gpt/docs/source/attachments.rst

 The ``Files I/O`` and ``Code interpreter (v2)`` plugins use the same runtime-resolved data workdir as the active conversation.
 In Docker sandboxes this directory is mounted as ``/data``.

-If ``Settings -> Files and attachments -> Store images, captures, and uploads in the data directory`` is enabled, ``img``, ``capture`` and ``upload`` storage follows the active data workdir as well.
+If ``Settings -> Files and attachments -> Store images, captures, and uploads in the workdir data directory`` is enabled, ``img``, ``capture`` and ``upload`` storage follows the active data workdir as well.
 When the option is disabled, those directories remain in their normal base-profile locations.
 The internal ``tmp`` directory always remains in the base profile workdir.

 .. image:: images/v2_file_output.png
    :width: 800